hotaryuzaki/laravel-invoice-app/README.md

 - **Access the MySQL shell**: `make db`
 - **Inspect the db container**: `make inspect-db`
 - **Install API routes**: `make install-api`
+- **View all registered routes**: `make routes`

 ## API Endpoints

-The following API endpoints are available:
+The following API endpoints are available (the details can be found in tests below this section):

 - **Companies**
   - `GET /api/companies`